Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     When people go to a project page, how do they find out about the different options for downloading and/or installing a package?

+    What is the learning curve?
+How do we make it as quick and easy as possible for people to find, install, and run/use a module?

+    Many modules have documentation.
+How is that integrated into the system?
+How/where do I go to find documentation on a particular module?
+If I'm installing from the command line, how do I get the documentation?

 3. Scripts

     Are there scripts to make these processes as easy as possible?